microsoft/pxt-adafruit/docs/tutorials/getting-started.md

 ### Step 4

-Change the sound effect to the Magic Wand sound effect.
-Do so by selecting the list of sounds, and finding the one you're after.
+Change the sound effect to ``Magic Wand``.
+Do this by selecting the list of sounds, then pick the one you're you want, ``Magic Wand``.

 ```blocks
 loops.forever(() => {